 Further information can be found on our English language requirements page.

 Months of entry

 This Master's programme will deepen students' knowledge of child development and developmental psychology and prepare them for professional work with children and young people, or progression to higher research degrees or employment as a researcher.

 Psychology and Human Development has more developmental psychologists than most psychology departments.
-The Institute of Education houses major longitudinal studies such as the Millennium Cohort Study.
-It is conveniently located for attending research seminars in neighbouring colleges and Institutes, such as the Birkbeck Babylab and the Institute of Child Health.
-In addition to the Institute\'s extensive library and online resources, students have access to Senate House, which contains the British Psychological Society collection.
+The Institute of Education (IOE) houses major longitudinal studies such as the Millennium Cohort Study.
+It is conveniently located for attending research seminars in neighbouring colleges and institutes, such as the Birkbeck Babylab and the Institute of Child Health.
+In addition to the IOE's extensive library and online resources, students have access to Senate House, which contains the British Psychological Society collection.